-For the 2013 sailing and traveling adventure season, though, We both packed along lightweight friends to help in our fight against sunburn and heat discomfort — ExOfficio’s Sol Cool Men’s Hoody ($75) and Women’s Zippy Long-Sleeve Jacket ($85).
+For a sailing and traveling adventure a number of year ago, we both packed along lightweight friends to help in our fight against sunburn and heat discomfort — ExOfficio’s Sol Cool Men’s Hoody ($75) and Women’s Zippy Long-Sleeve Jacket ($85).

 Made of very lightweight polyester with Spandex and treated with something called Icefil technology that binds Xylitol, a substance found in birch tree and mint gum, to the fabric fiber, the promise from the company was that wearers would feel up to five degrees cooler than when not wearing the shirt.
 Plus, the Sol Cool fabric boasts a UPF 50+ sun protection rating which is the highest level a garment can earn.

 He says: The first morning I was working the deck of the sailboat we were crewing in New Caledonia, I wore the Sol Cool Hoody.
 Thumb loops helped keep the sleeves down over the backs of my hands even when working the winches and hauling the sheets to raise the sails.
 As the sun beat down from above, up came the hood, which fit snugly but comfortably – although I did feel a bit like a speed skater off the ice.
 And while I can’t say I definitely felt five degrees cooler, others who were on the deck at the same time as me, wearing cotton, quickly began commenting about the heat, and I, somewhat surprisingly, remained feeling relatively cool.
 Best of all, I found it far easier to slip on the shirt than slather on ounces of goopy sunscreen and the result remained the same: no sunburn.

 The fabric itself was very comfortable next to the skin, and the fit of the Sol Cool Hoody was superb.
 It was also quick to dry after swimming (I wore it snorkeling once to protect that back of my head from sun) and after washing.